Best Fitness Tracker Review – Top 5 Fittest List for March, 2023 with Buying Guide

 You can track your heart rate (continuous or resting) and a “cardio fitness level” measurement on the Charge 2, in addition to the usual distance, height, calories burned and timing functions.
 There’s also an alarm function that reminds you to get up and walk after an hour of inactivity.
 (Yes, you can change the time frame or disable the alarm).
 And this model has something we’ve never seen before, a relax mode with a pulsating graphic to which you match your breathing.
 It’s neat, and it works.

 The Fitbit app works with iOS, Android and Windows, it displays texts and caller IDs from your Bluetooth connected phone, it’s water-resistant (not waterproof, though) and while it doesn’t have built-in GPS you can set the one on your phone to display on the bracelet.
-(If you want onboard GPS and other goodies, you can pay another $50-75 or so for the Fitbit Surge.)
+(If you want onboard GPS and other goodies, you can pay a bit more for the Fitbit Surge.)

 There’s very little the Fitbit Charge 2 can’t do, and it’s stylish and comfortable to wear – not to mention that you receive the psychic benefits of being a member of the “Fitbit community.”
 At Groom+Style we’re not particularly concerned with fitting in – we prefer a well-fitting fitness tracker that does everything we want it to, and the Charge 2 is it.